 1. Ajanta Caves

-The beautiful paintings in Armamalai Cave (Tamil Nadu) became known fairly recently - in late 1960ies - early 1970ies.
-This natural cave was turned into Jain temple in 8th century AD.
+The beautiful paintings in Armamalai Cave (Tamil Nadu) became known fairly recently - in the late 1960s - early 1970s.
+This natural cave was turned into Jain temple in the 8th century AD.
 Earlier this cave had more paintings.
 Up to this day have survived beautiful depictions of Jain religious stories.

 The ceiling of the most beautiful - Cave 3 still is adorned with beautiful ancient mural showing four-armed Brahma on his swan.

 Some of the most outstanding early Indian cave paintings - and possibly some of the best paintings from this period worldwide - are in Bagh Cave (Madhya Pradesh), caves 2, 3, 4, 5 and 7.

 These vivid, lively paintings were made sometime in the late 4th - 6th century AD.
 Some art historicians consider that artistic qualities of these paintings surpass the art of Ajanta, Ellora, Sittanavasal (see all in this list).
 Paintings are made in tempera technique and depict Buddhist religious themes.

 The beautiful Bhaja Caves (Maharashtra) also contain ancient paintings.
 Cave 12 - the large shrine - contains paintings of Buddha, which are made after the 4th century AD.

 The main value of Bhimbetka rock shelters (Madhya Pradesh) most certainly are not medieval and ancient paintings.
 More than 500 caves contain a lot more ancient artwork here - up to 15,000 years old paintings and even more than 290,000 years old petroglyphs.